-Well it’s not such a dumb question, certainly wine comes from fermented grape juice, but what makes wine taste the way it does and why do different varietals (grape types) have different flavour profiles and why do those same varietals taste different from country to country, region to region or even vineyard to vineyard?
+Given the complexity and broader lack of greater consumer wine knowledge, it’s not really such a silly question!
+Certainly wine comes from grapes which are pressed to create juice, which in turn is then fermented, but what makes wine taste the way it does and why do different varietals (the different types of grapes) have different flavour profiles and why do those same varietals taste different from country to country, region to region or even vineyard to vineyard?

 How come some wines are robust in alcohol and taste and others light in both.
 Just why does wine become wine rather than just grape juice?
 Why are some wines made from a mix of varietals and others from just one type!
 And just how many different types of wines and varietals are there?

-It’s a big and complex area and in the UK the ’take-home’ wine market is worth £5 billion+!
-In fact just take a walk down any major supermarket wine aisle to see how big and complex it really is!
-Yes, shopping the ‘Wine Wall’ can be an intimidating process for most, which is why many people simply ‘go gondola-end’ looking for the cheapest deals.
+It’s a big, complex area which in the UK is worth over £5 billion+ at retail!
+And despite the fact that the major supermarkets have recently tried to reduce the number of different types of wine on offer, a walk down any wine aisle will prove how big and complex it really is!
+Yes, shopping the ‘Wine Wall’ can be an intimidating process for most of us, which is why many people have been buying 'on-offer'!

 But as in all things, cheap isn’t always the best option, as a little knowledge can go a long way!
 So true to our name, here at National Wine Week we’ve simplified the whole wine choice process, giving you the basic wine facts and tips so you can face the Wine Wall or your local restaurant wine list with some confidence and really be able to enjoy ‘Les plaisirs du vin!

 Les plaisirs du vin!

 WSET, the Wine & Spirit Education Trust, is the foremost international body in the field of wines and spirits education, with a suite of sought-after qualifications.
 Courtesy of WSET we’re featuring a series of their 3 Minute Wine School videos covering the main wine producing countries, regions and styles around the world.
 Visit our Countries page.